mbwong/mbwong.github.com/_posts/2013-03-10-misperceptions-about-professional-networking.md

 ---
 tags: career
-title: How to Find Mentors
+title: How to find mentors
 layout: post
 ---

-# How to Find Mentors
+# How to find mentors

 A friend asks me a question: